okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/ios/sdksteps.md

 The token is returned by the system in [`application(_:didRegisterForRemoteNotificationsWithDeviceToken:)`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622958-application).
 Use a property to store the token, though don't save the token between app launches as it can change.
 If there's an error registering for notifications, the system calls [`application(_:didFailToRegisterForRemoteNotificationsWithError:)`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622962-application).
 In this case, your app can still [load undelivered challenges](#load-undelivered-challenges).

-Add an App group capability to your app if it doesn't already have one.
+Add an app group capability to your app if it doesn't already have one.
 You'll use the group identifier in the next step.
-See [Configuring App Groups](https://developer.apple.com/documentation/xcode/configuring-app-groups/) in Apple developer documentation.
+See [Configuring App Groups](https://developer.apple.com/documentation/xcode/configuring-app-groups/) in the Apple developer documentation.

 ### Initialize the client